BA Law Degree Guide

-A non-qualifying law BA is another option for those thinking of studying law at university.
+A non-qualifying BA law degree is another option for those thinking of studying law at university.
 It’s different from the traditional law LLB qualification in several ways.

-What are the main differences and why would prospective students choose to study a non-qualifying law BA?
+What are the main differences and why would prospective students choose to study a BA in law?

-Read on to find out all you need to know about the qualification.
+Read on to find out all you need to know about the non-qualifying law degree.

 Want to read about the traditional LLB Law degree?
 Go to our guide.